Uma R. Karmarkar

 Assistant Professor of Business Administration

 Professor Karmarkar's research examines the neural and psychological factors that underlie consumer decision-making.
-Some of her recent work targets how timing and/or uncertainty influence perceptions of value.
-Her findings have been published in the Journal of Consumer Research, Neuron, and Learning and Memory.
-In addition, her work has attracted coverage by media outlets including Newsweek, Reuters, Scientific American, and The New York Times.
+Some of her recent research targets how factors such as timing, uncertainty and sleep influence perceptions of value.
+Her findings have been published in a number of academic journals across a range of disciplines, including the Journal of Consumer Research, Management Science, Neuron, and Learning and Memory.
+In addition, her work has been featured in media outlets including Newsweek, Scientific American, The Economist and The New York Times.

 Cost Conscious?
 The Neural and Behavioral Impact of Price Primacy on Decision-Making

 Price is a key factor in most purchases, but can be presented at different stages of decision-making prior to a purchase.
-We examine the sequence-dependent effects of price and product information on the decision-making process for both behavior and brain.
-Early exposure to price, or price primacy altered the process of valuation, as seen via altered patterns of activity in the brain area medial prefrontal cortex.
-Overall, combining this neural finding with data from behavioral experiments showed that early exposure to price can shift consumers' purchasing question from "Do I like it?" to "Is it worth it?"
+We looked at how the order of price and product information might impact decision-making process.
+Combining neural findings with data from behavioral experiments we find that early exposure to price can shift consumers' purchasing question from "Do I like it?" to "Is it worth it?"